iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md.md

 ### Returns:

 List of tuples with values of the transaction [Hash](#heading=Hash)es and a bool which is the confirm state of it.
+Depend on bee api in the end, this might be a enum instead of plan boolean.
+For instance, a node could return a state like `unkown` saying it not sure about the state of transaction because of pruning.

 ### Implementation Details